stephen-soltesz/pipeline/README.md

 First, start the server:

-    ./scopeview.py --timestamp
+    ./lineview.py --timestamp

-Next run a scopeprobe for each line.
-Please note that the scopeprobe commands expect scripts `sysctl.py` and `cpu.py` which return a single floating point value and exit.
+Next run a lineprobe for each line.
+Please note that the lineprobe commands expect scripts `sysctl.py` and `cpu.py` which return a single floating point value and exit.

     LAB=("1" "5" "15")
     for i in 0 1 2 ; do
-      ./scopeprobe.py --axis_ylabel "Load Average" \
+      ./lineprobe.py --axis_ylabel "Load Average" \
           --label load${LAB[$i]} \
           --command "./sysctl.py $i" &
       sleep 10